 We then use OLS method to deconvolute the bulk samples and predict cell-type proportions for each sample.
 Differential expression and pathway enrichment analysis will then be performed to identify perturbed genes and pathways.
 We will also be examining the effect of correcting for cell-type proportion differences on those downstream analysis.

-Load required libraries and construct integrated reference data
+Load required libraries

 library(SCdeconR)